pForest: In-Network Inference with Random Forests

-The key difference between code and configuration is that changing the code requires a restart of the device while changing the configuration can happen on-the-fly. \system compiles random forest models to configuration such that they can be updated at any time and it only encodes those parts in code which \PPPP{} does not allow to configure at runtime (\eg the total size of feature memory).
-Configuring \PPPP{} applications is possible in two main ways: through entries in match\&action tables and through values in stateful memory (\ie registers).
+The key difference between code and configuration is that changing the code requires a restart of the device while changing the configuration can happen on-the-fly. \system compiles $\RF s$ to configuration so that they can be updated at any time.
+It only encodes those parts in code which \PPPP{} does not allow to be configured at runtime (\eg the total size of feature memory).
+Configuring \PPPP{} applications is possible in two main ways: through entries in \ma tables and through values in stateful memory (\ie registers).

-Table~\ref{tab:compiler_output} summarizes the outputs of the compiler and specifies whether they are contained in the program code or in the configuration.
+Table~\ref{tab:compiler_output} summarizes the outputs of the compiler and specifies whether they are in form of program code or configuration.
 The following sections describe each output in more detail.